 Older cats' teeth and gums may show signs of wear and tear, too.

-Check regularly for signs of gum disease (redness, bleeding, plaque deposits) and get advice from your veterinarian on how to care for and treat these.
+Check regularly for signs of gum disease (redness, bleeding, broken teeth, plaque deposits) and get advice from your veterinarian on how to care for and treat any dental problems.

 Essential older cat care: check your cat's teeth regularly

 An older cat's digestive system slows down, too, so you may need to make some changes to their diet.

 There are foods specially formulated for mature cats, some of which are tailored to individual health conditions - diabetes, kidney and heart disease, dental problems.

 Taking care of an older cat includes watching their weight.
 Too much weight puts a strain on all the body systems, so keeping them slim helps to extend their years and improve their quality of life.